+The NAAB grants candidacy status to new programs that have developed viable plans for achieving initial accreditation.
+Candidacy status indicates that a program expects to achieve initial accreditation within six years of achieving candidacy, if its plan is properly implemented.
 In order to meet the education requirement set forth by the National Council of Architectural Registration Boards, an applicant for an NCARB Certificate must hold a professional degree in architecture from a program accredited by the NAAB; the degree must have been awarded not more than two years prior to initial accreditation.
 However, meeting the education requirement for the NCARB Certificate may not be equivalent to meeting the education requirement for registration in a specific jurisdiction.
 Please contact NCARB for more information.

 Bowling Green State University, Department of Architecture and Environmental Design is in candidacy for accreditation of the following NAAB-accredited degree program:

-M. Arch. (preprofessional degree + 52 graduate credits)
+- M. Arch. (preprofessional degree + 52 graduate credits)

-Initial Candidacy granted: 2013
+- Initial Candidacy granted: 2013

 - Next visit for continuation of candidacy: 2015

-- Projected year of initial accreditation: 2017
+- Projected year of initial accreditation: 2019

 Association of Collegiate School of Architecture (ACSA)